algorandfoundation/docs/docs/feature-guides/asc1/goal_teal_walkthrough.md

 intcblock 0
 intc_0
 ```
 In the above examples, the TEAL program is compiled and can be used as a contract account as discussed in the [Usage Modes](modes.md) documentation.
 To use TEAL for account [delegation](modes.md#delegated-account), the program must be signed by an account or a multi-signature account.
 This can be done with goal using the `-s` option.
-If a default account is assigned the following would produce a LogicSig file.
+If a default account is assigned, the following would produce a LogicSig file.
 ```
 goal clerk compile  simple.teal -o /tmp/simple.lsig -s -d ~/node/data
 ```